 Android TV Boxes That I Don’t Recommend for Canadians

 Cheap no-name TV boxes: This is the easy one because I don’t recommend no-name Android TV boxes at all.
-Usually, these TV boxes are sold by a third-party company who has no involvement with the manufacturer.
-Getting firmware updates is a problem and it’s hard to get any customer support after the sale.
+Usually, these TV boxes are sold by a third-party company without involvement with the manufacturer.
+Getting firmware updates is a problem, and it’s hard to contact customer support after the sale.
 Avoid these at all costs!

-Beelink GT-King: Beelink was once one of my go-to manufacturers, and yes, they’ve made some awesome products.
-But, they’ve moved on from Android streaming devices and now focus on mini-PC’s.
+Beelink GT-King: Beelink was once one of my go-to manufacturers, and yes, they’ve made some fantastic products.
+But, they’ve moved on from Android streaming devices and now focus on mini-PCs.
 Both the GT-King and the GT-King Pro are discontinued on their official website.
 While these are great devices, their prospects for long-term support are pretty bad.
 I’d avoid them both.

 Minix NEO U22-XJ: The U22-XJ is one of my favourite TV boxes, especially if you love tinkering to get the perfect setup.
-Similar to Beelink above, MINIX has shifted their focus as a company to mini-PC’s.
+Similar to Beelink above, MINIX has shifted its focus as a company to mini-PCs.
 While you can still purchase a MINIX Android TV box on their website, they’re increasingly hard to find on other shopping sites.